waxpoetic/classic/README.md

 [Zurb Foundation](http://foundation.zurb.com) for its capability to "rapid prototype" CSS and JS interaction.

+## Features

+- Artist and release catalog
+- Online store using [Stripe](http://stripe.com) for payment processing

+### Roadmap

+- Add integration tests with Capybara
+- Add javascript tests with Jasmine (run with Teaspoon)
+- Integrate responsive image features of Foundation

 ## Development

 Did you find a bug, or do you just want to see how it all "ticks"?
 The